mre/endler.dev/content/2026/rust-coreutils-audit/index.md

 I love that the bug is C-shaped but the defense (an RAII guard that restores the umask on drop) is idiomatic Rust.

-##  String equality on paths is not the same as filesystem identity.
+## String Equality on Paths Is Not the Same as Filesystem Identity

-The original `--preserve-root` in check `chmod` was literally this:
+The original `--preserve-root` check in `chmod` was literally this:

 ```rust
 if recursive && preserve_root && file == Path::new("/") {